denismoroz/ds-and-al-p1/explanation_4.md

 ### Time and Space complexity

-Time depends on a active directory size in worth case there is a need to iterate over all groups and users, so time complexity is O(U*G) U is number of users and G is number of groups.
+Time depends on a active directory size in worth case there is a need to iterate over all groups and users, so time complexity is O(U+G) U is number of users and G is number of groups.

 Space complexity of this algorithm is proportional to maximum depth of active directory tree.